 Southwest Airlines slashes capacity by nearly 50% in June

-Tuesday, 14 April 2020 () Southwest Airlines made further adjustments to its schedule through June 27, a company executive said in a blog post Tuesday.
+Wednesday, 8 April 2020 () Southwest Airlines made further adjustments to its schedule through June 27, a company executive said in a blog post Tuesday.
 Previously, Southwest Airlines Co.
 (NYSE: LUV) had made adjustments to its schedule through June 5.
 The new schedule adjustments come during what is normally the start of the busy summer travel season.
-Southwest is cutting nearly 50% of flights, roughly 2,000 a day, from its network in June.
-"We're building plans that reflect forecasts both for diminished demand and potential…
+Southwest is cutting nearly 50 percent of flights, roughly 2,000 a day, from its network in June.
+Southwest is the second largest carrier at Philadelphia International Airport…